Not using a custom tracking domain for your email outreach?

 The process of setting up a custom tracking domain typically consists of two steps. ⬇️

-For exact instructions on how to set it up, please refer to: How to Easily Set Up a Custom Tracking Domain - Step-by-Step Guide.
+For exact instructions on how to set it up, please refer to: Set Up a Custom Tracking Domain.
 Our guide offers instructions on how to set up a CTD for specific domain providers as well as step-by-step guidelines for any provider.

 For most ESPs, it can be whatever you want.
 For administration purposes, we like to call it tracking.